Physiology of decompression: Bubble elimination

 Bubbles which are carried back to the heart in the veins will normally pass into the right side of the heart, and from there they will normally enter the pulmonary circulation and eventually pass through or be trapped in the capillaries of the lungs, which are around the alveoli and very near to the respiratory gas, where the gas will diffuse from the bubbles though the capillary and alveolar walls into the gas in the lung.
 If the number of lung capillaries blocked by these bubbles is relatively small, the diver will not display symptoms, and no tissue will be damaged (lung tissues are adequately oxygenated by diffusion).

 The bubbles which are small enough to pass through the lung capillaries may be small enough to be dissolved due to a combination of surface tension and diffusion to a lowered concentration in the surrounding blood, though the Varying Permeability Model nucleation theory implies that most bubbles passing through the pulmonary circulation will lose enough gas to pass through the capillaries and return to the systemic circulation as recycled but stable nuclei.

 Bubbles which form within the tissues must be eliminated in situ by diffusion, which implies a suitable concentration gradient.

 Modes of decompression

-Modes of decompression, or depressurisation, may be classified as either slow, rapid, or explosive, where explosive decompression is defined a occurring in less than half a second in an aircraft, and where there is severe risk of lung barotrauma.
+Modes of decompression, or depressurisation, may be classified as either slow, rapid, or explosive, where explosive decompression is defined an occurring in less than half a second in an aircraft, and where there is severe risk of lung barotrauma.
 Rapid decompression takes longer, and the risk of pulmonary barotrauma is lower.
 Gradual decompression occurs slowly and may initially not be noticed.
 Decompression may be a planned and controlled process or uncontrolled, which is usually unintended, and may be from a compression exposure back to the pressure of normal saturation, of from a saturated state to a lower pressure.
 These factors all influence the physiological effects and response.